kyoran/DIM-MTP/README.md

-# EIC-MTP
+# DIM-MTP

-This repository contains the official code from ''Explicit-Implicit Combined Learning for Multi-Modal Trajectory Prediction in Multi-Agent Systems''
+This repository contains the official code from ''Multi-Modal Trajectory Prediction for Vehicular Networks Using Dual-Interaction Model''

 ## Installation